JimDesu/basis-lang/README.md

 Parameters declare `Type name`.
 The `'` prefix on a parameter name marks the parameter as **CREATE**-mode — the body must write to it on every successful path:

 ```
-.cmd compute: Int x, Int 'result = 'result <- x * 2
+.cmd compute: Int x, Int 'result = result <- x * 2
 ```

-Without `'`, the parameter is read-only (READ-mode).
-Reference semantics — a parameter the body may both read and write — are expressed today by passing a pointer (`^Type`) and using the postfix `^` and `&` operators in the body to dereference and take addresses; the parameter-mode design space includes a dedicated reference mode that the references describe.
+Without a marker, the parameter is read-only (READ-mode).
+A parameter the body may both read and write is UPDATE-mode, marked `&name` in the signature, with copy-restore semantics (§6).

 A command's *expression-style result* — the value when the command is invoked inline as an expression like `#q <- compute: 7` — is determined by the writeable parameters in its signature.
 A writeable parameter is either CREATE (`'name`, write-once on success) or UPDATE (`&name`, read-and-write with copy-restore semantics):